Polyangiitis microscopic cutaneous M30.0

 This section has been translated automatically.

 Not confirmed; detection of immunoglobulins in the small arteries.
-Common association with hepatitis B/C infections.
+Frequent association with hepatitis B/C infections.
 Also infections caused by parvovirus B19 and Mycobacterium tuberculosis.
-In children also streptococcus infections.
+In children also streptococcal infections.

-Medications are also listed as causes.
-Minocycline seems to play a special role in acne therapy.
+Drugs are also listed as a cause.
+Minocycline appears to play a special role here as part of acne therapy.

-In a larger collective of cutaneous PAN patients (n=50) antiphospholipid antibodies were found in a high percentage (90%).
-This induces endothelial activation with an inflammatory and procoagulatory vascular reaction.
+In a larger collective of cutaneous PAN patients (n=50), antiphospholipid antibodies were found in a high percentage (90%).
+This triggers endothelial activation with an inflammatory and procoagulatory vascular reaction.

 Manifestation